Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian VARs?: Prior specification

 With this in mind, our prior specification is a scale mixture of Gaussians,

-where $\tau_{a j}^2$ and $\tau_{\omega j}^2$ denote a set of local scaling parameters that follow a Gamma distribution and $\lambda_l$ is a lag-specific shrinkage parameter.
-Thus, if the $j$th element of $\boldsymbol{a}_0$ is related to the $l$th lag of the endogenous variables, $\lambda_{l}$ applies a lag-specific degree of shrinkage to all coefficients associated to $\boldsymbol{y}_{t-l}$ as well as the corresponding standard deviations $\sqrt{\omega}_j$.
-The hyperparameter $\vartheta_{l}= \vartheta/l^2$ also depends on the lag length of the system and controls the excess kurtosis of the marginal prior,
+where $\tau_{s j}^2$ for $s \in \{a, \omega\}$ is a set of local scaling parameters that follow a Gamma distribution and $\lambda_s$ is a set of global shrinkage parameters.
+The hyperparameter $\vartheta_a$ controls the excess kurtosis of the marginal prior,

 obtained after integrating out the local scaling parameters.
-For the marginal prior, $\lambda_l$ controls the overall degree of shrinkage.
-Lower values of $\vartheta_{l}$ place increasing prior mass on zero while at the same time lead to heavy tails of $p(a_{0j}|\lambda_l)$.
-Thus, our specification implies that with increasing lag length we increasingly place more mass on zero while maintaining heavy tails.
+For the marginal prior, $\lambda_a$ controls the overall degree of shrinkage.
+Lower values of $\vartheta_a$ place increasing prior mass at zero while at the same time lead to heavy tails of $p(a_{0j}|\lambda_a)$.

-In our case, we specify $\lambda_l$ to be a lag-wise shrinkage parameter that follows a multiplicative Gamma process proposed in \cite{bhattacharya2011sparse},\footnote{See \cite{korobilis2014data} for a recent application of a similar idea to the TVP-VAR-SV case.} with $c_\lambda$ and $d_\lambda$ denoting hyperparameters.
-As long as $\nu_s$ exceeds unity, this prior stochastically introduces more shrinkage for higher lag orders.
-Note that $\lambda_l$ simultaneously pulls all elements in $\boldsymbol{a}_{0}$ associated with the $l$th lag and the corresponding $\sqrt{\omega}_j$s to zero.
-This implies that if a given lag of the endogenous variables is not included in the model, time-variation is also less likely.
-However, it could be the case that a given element in $\boldsymbol{a}_{0}$ associated with a higher lag order might be important to explain $\boldsymbol{y}_t$.
-In that case, the local scaling parameters introduce sufficient flexibility to pull sufficient posterior mass away from zero, enabling non-zero regression sign als if necessary.

-On the covariance parameters $\tilde{h}_{is,0}~(i=2,\dots, M; s=pM+1,\dots, K_i)$ and the associated innovation standard deviations $\gamma_{is} = \sqrt{\omega}_{i s}$ we impose the standard implementation of the NG prior.
+On the covariance parameters $\tilde{h}_{is,0}~(i=2,\dots, M; s=pM+1,\dots, K_i)$ and the associated innovation standard deviations $\gamma_{is} = \sqrt{\omega}_{i s}$, we impose the standard implementation of the NG prior.
 To simplify prior implementation we collect the $v=M (M-1)/2$ free covariance parameters in a vector $\tilde{\boldsymbol{h}}_0$ and the corresponding elements of $\boldsymbol{\Omega}=\text{diag}(\boldsymbol{\Omega}_1, \dots, \boldsymbol{\Omega}_M)$ in a $v$-dimensional vector $\boldsymbol{\gamma}$ with typical elements $\tilde{h}_{i0}$ and $\gamma_{i}$,

-Here, $\tau_{h i}^2$ and $\tau^2_{\gamma i}$ are local scaling parameters and $\varpi$ is a global shrinkage parameter that pushes all covariance parameters and the corresponding state innovation standard deviations across equations to zero.
-The hyperparameter $\vartheta_h$ again controls the excess kurtosis of the marginal prior.
+Here, for $s \in \{h, \gamma\}$, $\tau_{s i}^2$ is the set of local scaling parameters, and $\varpi_h$ and $\varpi_\gamma$ are global shrinkage parameters that push all covariance parameters and the corresponding state innovation standard deviations across equations to zero, respectively.
+The set of hyperparameters $\vartheta_s$ for $s \in \{h, \gamma\}$ again controls the excess kurtosis of the marginal priors.